-The OSCE PA Junior Professional Officers Programme is addressed to young professionals with some relevant work experience and with a background in political science, law international relations, or other related fields, who are eager to engage in parliamentary and security affairs at an international level.
+The OSCE PA Junior Professional Officers Programme is geared towards young professionals with relevant work experience and with a background in political science, law international relations, or other related fields, who are eager to engage in parliamentary and security affairs at an international level.

-The programme is intended to further their knowledge of international politico-military, economic and environmental, and human rights affairs and boost their professional skills in areas connected to the work of the Parliamentary Assembly.
+The JPO Programme is intended to further their knowledge of international politico-military, economic and environmental, and human rights affairs and boost their professional skills in areas connected to the work of the Parliamentary Assembly.

 Accordingly, the main objectives of the Programme are to:

 • Promote the engagement of young professionals in international security affairs by working for the most inclusive inter-parliamentary forum in the Euro-Atlantic and Eurasian region.

 • To increase the capacity of the Assembly to meet its growing ambitions and programmes in line with the OSCE PA Rules of Procedure and relevant mandates.

 OSCE PA Junior Professional Officers can be assigned to work either in Copenhagen (Denmark), where the OSCE PA International Secretariat is located, or in Vienna (Austria), where the OSCE PA has a Liaison Office to maintain contacts with the executive structures of the OSCE and the Delegations of the participating States and Partners for Co-operation.